-With the introduction of the TFSA, you now have a choice of three savings vehicles in which to invest - non-registered (taxable), RSP (tax deferred), and the TFSA (tax-free).
-If you make use of all three investment accounts, how should your investments be structured to make sure that your overall investment portfolio is tax efficient?
+With the introduction of the TFSA, you now have a choice of three savings vehicles in which to invest - the non-registered investment account (taxable), the RSP (tax-deferred), and the TFSA (tax-free).
+If you make use of all three investment accounts, how should your investments be structured to ensure that your overall investment portfolio is tax-efficient?

-The common practice today is to put interest generating investments such as GICs, bonds and bond mutual funds inside your RSPs/RIFs and capital gains generating investments such as stocks and equity mutual funds in your non-registered accounts as much as possible.
-This is because interest income is fully taxable and accrued annually (i.e. each year whether you receive the interest or elect to reinvest it) whereas only 50% of capital gains are taxable and included in income when realized.
+The common practice today is to put interest generating investments such as GICs, bonds and bond mutual funds inside your RSPs/RIFs and capital gains generating investments, such as stocks and equity mutual funds, in your non-registered investment accounts as much as possible.
+This is because interest income is fully taxable and accrued annually (i.e., each year whether you receive the interest or elect to reinvest it), whereas only 50% of capital gains are taxable and included in income when realized.

-With the addition of the TFSA, it probably still makes sense in many cases to position the fixed income portion of an investment portfolio inside the RSP/RIF and the equities portion in the non-registered account or TFSA.
+With the addition of the TFSA, it probably still makes sense in many cases to position the fixed income portion of an investment portfolio inside the RSP/RIF and the equities portion in the non-registered investment account or the TFSA.